orbitalquark/textadept/docs/api.md

 	the user cancels saving any untitled buffer, the remaining unsaved files stay unsaved.

 Returns: `true` if all savable files were saved; `nil` otherwise.

-<a id="io.track_changes"></a>
-### `io.track_changes`

-Track file changes using line markers and buffer indicators.

-Changes shown are with respect to the file on disk, not the file's version control state (if it has one).

-The terminal version only shows line markers.

-The default value is `false`.